HamzaAhmed42/SpeedVerse5.0/Content/UltraDynamicSky/Blueprints/README.txt

 -----
 By default, Ultra Dynamic Weather has sound effects enabled for wind, rain and thunder.
 You can completely disable the sound effects using the checkbox at the top of the Sound Effects category, or you can adjust the volume of each sound there as well.The sound effects on UDW are affected by a simple system of sound occlusion by default, which periodically sends out traces from the camera location and adjusts sound volume and low pass filter frequency if the player is in an enclosed space.
 This behavior can be disabled or adjusted from the Sound Occlusion category.
 From this category you can also change the sound occlusion to use the Control Point Location (player pawn location by default) if that makes more sense for your project.
 For example, a top down game where occlusion whould be player centric instead of camera centric.
+You can also place the UDS_Occlusion_Volume actor, found in Blueprints/Occlusion, to force specific spaces to be fully occluded and always attenuate weather sounds.
+Note the setting on UDW for "Occlusion Sampling Mode" which determines if occlusion is determined by the traces for collision, the occlusion volumes, or both.
 -----
 ADJUSTING THE LIGHTNING EFFECTS
 -----